 Café Bioethics started as an intellectually accessible forum where individuals, who do not necessarily have a background in bioethics, medicine, or law, can participate in laid-back philosophical discussion.
 Everyone has a stake in what we talk about, so why not engage with everyone?

-With the enthusiasm received at the monthly live events, we're currently developing a podcast to continue our discussions about anything and everything related to bioethics.
 We're excited for you to join us as we explore the wondrous tangents that can result from philosophical discussion.
 Whether it's a Black Mirror episode or a sci-fi film from the 90s, grab a cup of coffee and join us!

 Meet The Team

 As a graduate of University of Toronto's MHSc in Bioethics, Nipa continues her role in the bioethics community by working within the Bioethics Department at Mount Sinai Hospital in downtown Toronto.
 She also has completed an Honours Bachelor of Science degree at the University of Toronto, double-majoring in Bioethics and Human Biology: Health and Disease.